Adib4A/osint-tools/README.md

 # Open Source Intelligence (OSINT) Guide

-This repository contains a collection of resources, tools, and techniques for Open Source Intelligence (OSINT), compiled from my handwritten notes.
+This repository contains a collection of resources, tools, and techniques for Open Source Intelligence (OSINT), compiled from my notes.
 The goal is to provide a comprehensive and up-to-date guide for cybersecurity enthusiasts and researchers.

 ## Contents
 - **Introduction**: Basic OSINT concepts, frameworks, and models.